 b.
-Cash
+Cash and cash equivalent

 In order to manage credit and liquidity risk the Company's policy is to invest only in highly rated investment grade instruments that have maturities of three months or less.
 Limits are also established based on the type of investment, the counterparty and the credit rating.